stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 task
 ```

-If you have set up autocompletion for Task, you will see you suggestions as you type.
+If you set up [shell completions](https://taskfile.dev/installation/#setup-completions) for Task, you will see you suggestions as you type.

 ## Design Decisions